harvard-lil/website-static/app/_posts/2019-08-14-tutorial-retrieve-cases-by-citation-with-cap-case-browser.md

 5. Let’s try it out!
 Add the URL you’ve just created to your browser’s search bar, and press Enter.

-You just retrieved a case by citation using the CAP Case Browser!
+You just retrieved a case by citation using the CAP case browser!
 Nice job.
 You can now read and share this case at this address: [cite.case.law/us/347/483](https://cite.case.law/us/347/483).

-This tutorial shares one way to retrieve a case by citation in the CAP Case Browser.
+This tutorial shares one way to retrieve a case by citation in the CAP case browser.
 Find and share your first case today!

 ![](https://lil-blog-media.s3.amazonaws.com/case_retrieval.png)